oAmirrezao/Digital_System_Design/README.md

 # Parking

-Our Project is a UEFI Calculator that is capable of basic mathematical operations with a minimal UI.
+Our Project is a Parking that is capable of handling logic of a special parking for a university.

 ## Tools
 In this section, you should mention the hardware or simulators utilized in your project.
-- Qemu
-- OVMP
+- Modelsim
-- EDK2
+- Quartus

 ## Implementation Details